 The purpose of this report is to provide an effective guide to the most significant matters reported in the accounts.
 Its aim is to be fair, balanced and understandable for the users of the financial statements.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 and the Service Reporting Code of Practice 2016/17, supported by International Financial Reporting Standards (IFRS), and are in respect of the financial year ended 31 March 2017.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18, supported by International Financial Reporting Standards (IFRS), and are in respect of the financial year ended 31 March 2018.

-The pages that follow are the Authority's Accounts for 2016/17.
+The pages that follow are the Authority's Accounts for 2017/18.
 These comprise:

-- Two years' statements of comprehensive income and expenditure (CIES) - Two statements of changes in equity (MIRS) - Two years' statements of financial position (Balance Sheet) - Two statements of cash flows - Two expenditure and funding analysis notes - Related notes, including comparative information
+- Two years' statements of comprehensive income and expenditure (CIES) - Two statements of changes in equity (MIRS) - Two years' statements of financial position (Balance Sheet) - · Two statements of cash flows - Two expenditure and funding analysis notes - Related notes, including comparative information